BlueCutOfficial/testing-maintenance-automation/guides/release/more-pages/second-page.md

 The second page of the documentation.
+This doc was modified in version 1.2.0.